AlejandroFrias/Aerospace-Services/Documentation/README.md

 How to install on mac (windows is more difficult):
 	1. \curl -L https://get.rvm.io | bash (installs Ruby Version Manager)
-	2. rvm install 2.0.0 (uses rvm to install Ruby)
+	2. rvm install 2.0.0 (uses rvm to install Ruby, if you don't already have the current version)
-	3. ruby install rails (uses ruby to install rails)
+	3. sudo ruby install rails (uses ruby to install rails)
-  4. check that version match (rvm -v, ruby -v, rails -v)
+  4. check that versions match (rvm -v, ruby -v, rails -v)

 How to setup database:
   0. rake db:drop (delete the table if you need to restart)